Ruthwik/ruthwik.github.io/_posts/2018-12-28-docker_remote_api.md

 <p>
-In the previous post Building a Docker image, we saw basic commands to create a docker image.
+In the previous post, we saw the basic commands to create a docker image.
 In this post we will look at docker remote api's.
 </p>

 <h3>Understanding Docker Architecture</h3>